Azure/aaz/Commands/sig/readme.md

 : Get a gallery that has been shared directly to your subscription or tenant.

 - [update](/Commands/sig/_update.md)
-: Update a Shared Image Gallery.
+: Update a share image gallery.